DotKuribo/BetterSunshineModule/README.md

     BetterSMS::registerModule(&sModuleInfo);

     // Register callbacks
-    BetterSMS::Stage::registerInitCallback("OurModule_StageInitCallBack", onStageInit);
-    BetterSMS::Stage::registerUpdateCallback("OurModule_StageUpdateCallBack", onStageUpdate);
-    BetterSMS::Stage::registerDraw2DCallback("OurModule_StageDrawCallBack", onStageDraw2D);
+    BetterSMS::Stage::addInitCallback(onStageInit);
+    BetterSMS::Stage::addUpdateCallback(onStageUpdate);
+    BetterSMS::Stage::addDraw2DCallback(onStageDraw2D);
 }

-static void deinitModule() {
-    OSReport("Deinitializing Module...\n");

-    BetterSMS::deregisterModule(&sModuleInfo);

-    // Cleanup callbacks
-    BetterSMS::Stage::deregisterInitCallback("OurModule_StageInitCallBack");
-    BetterSMS::Stage::deregisterUpdateCallback("OurModule_StageUpdateCallBack");
-    BetterSMS::Stage::deregisterDraw2DCallback("OurModule_StageDrawCallBack");
-}

 // Definition block
 KURIBO_MODULE_BEGIN("OurModule", "JoshuaMK", "v1.0") {
     // Set the load and unload callbacks to our registration functions KURIBO_EXECUTE_ON_LOAD { initModule(); }
-    KURIBO_EXECUTE_ON_UNLOAD { deinitModule(); }
 }
 KURIBO_MODULE_END()
 ```

-The benefit of designing your module this way is generalization, ease of patching, and the ability to mix your module with other modules more easily!
+The benefits of designing your module this way are generalization, ease of patching, and the ability to mix your module with other modules more easily!

 ## Compiling

-Simply build the CMake project using your favorite tool (Visual Studio is recommended).
+Build the CMake project using your favorite tool (Visual Studio is recommended).
 Clang comes shipped with the template's Better Sunshine Engine submodule.

 ## Usage

-Place the compiled module in the directory `/files/Kuribo!/Mods/` of your extracted ISO.
-Make sure it is ordered after BetterSunshineEngine.kxe (Easiest way is to add an underscore at the start of the module filename).
+Place the compiled module in your extracted ISO's directory `/files/Kuribo!/Mods/`.
+Make sure it is ordered after BetterSunshineEngine.kxe (The easiest way is to add an underscore at the start of the module filename).